 In the summer of 1977, a planning professor at the University of Tennessee, Robert L. Wilson, and nine graduate students began to look at Knoxville’s urban food system.
-Their document “Food Distribution and Consumption in Knoxville: Exploring Food-Related Local Planning Issues” identified areas of Knoxville where food access was limited.
+Their report “Food Distribution and Consumption in Knoxville: Exploring Food-Related Local Planning Issues” identified areas of Knoxville where food access was limited.
 Their work help spur the creation of the first Food Policy Council in the world in Knoxville in 1982 and helped encourage the City to look at efforts to promote grocery retailers into areas where access was limited.
-Thanks to the University of Tennessee Libraries Digital Collections for creating the high resolution digital .pdf for the Food Policy Council.

-Continuing the tradition of collaboration between the University of Tennessee-Knoxville and the Knoxville-Knox County Food Policy Council, several reports have been produced by faculty and students related to Knoxville’s food system.
-The Food Policy Council has also continued to study issues in our communities, holding community meetings and producing reports that recommend action items to address the challenges in our food system.
-Below are some of the more recent reports that have been produced.
+Based on that tradition of collaboration between the University of Tennessee-Knoxville and the Knoxville-Knox County Food Policy Council, several reports on Knoxville’s food system have been produced by faculty, students, and council members in recent years.
+The Food Policy Council continues to study issues in our communities, holding community meetings and producing policy recommendations for Knoxville City Council, Knox County Commission, and other local food system stakeholders.
+New reports and tools will be added as available.